-Because of the settings on modern TV, it is not uncommon to see arguments on which is better or worse between Dolby Digital and PCM audio.
-As a result, this article will examine where each of these two audio formats is superior and where they are not.
+Because of the settings on modern TVs, it is not uncommon to see arguments about which is better between Dolby Digital and PCM audio.
+As a result, this article will examine where each of these two audio formats excels and where they do not.

 What Is Linear PCM?

-Linear PCM is an uncompressed digital representation of a sound that has been recorded.
-It has all the information in the original audio signal, which makes it very large and not good for digital storage.
+- Linear PCM is an uncompressed digital representation of a sound that has been recorded.
+It contains all the information from the original audio signal, which makes it very large and not ideal for digital storage.
 It should be noted that Linear PCM is synonymous with LPCM and PCM.

-PCM is one way you can digitally encode sampled analog signals.
-It is the uncompressed version of most digital audio chains and systems that have been decoded and uncompressed before they go to the DAC.
+- PCM is one way to digitally encode sampled analog signals.
+It is the uncompressed version in most digital audio chains and systems that have been decoded and uncompressed before they reach the DAC.

-Any processing that takes place leads to a stream of PCM output data.
+- Any processing that takes place results in a stream of PCM output data.
 A typical PCM audio stream can have as many channels as needed to make it more interesting and fuller (it can have up to 10 channels).

 What Is Dolby Atmos?

-Atmos is one of the Dolby Labs’ surround sound technologies that can be used to make your movie or TV show sound better.
-It uses a unique method to code spatial information to make sounds more immersive than other formats.
+- Atmos is one of Dolby Labs’ surround sound technologies designed to enhance the audio quality of your movie or TV show.
+It uses a unique method to encode spatial information, making sounds more immersive than other formats.

-The sound mixer doesn’t put sound parts on individual channels or speakers.
-Instead, it places them in 3D spaces (this is where the spatial coding process comes in).
+- The sound mixer doesn’t assign sound elements to individual channels or speakers.
+Instead, it positions them in 3D spaces (this is where the spatial coding process comes in).

-Because Dolby Atmos is object-based instead of channel-based, this means it is better for surround sound than channel-based audio.
-Of course, we still need a speaker to bring out these results.
+- Because Dolby Atmos is object-based rather than channel-based, it offers superior surround sound compared to channel-based audio.
+However, suitable speakers are still required to deliver these results.

-A typical Dolby Atmos data is stored in metadata, which is then delivered through a Blu-ray disc or a streaming device.
-An AV processor or receiver then distributes spatial information based on how many channels and speakers are used.
+- A typical Dolby Atmos data set is stored in metadata, which is then delivered through a Blu-ray disc or a streaming device.
+An AV processor or receiver then distributes spatial information based on the number of channels and speakers available.

 Linear PCM Vs Dolby

-Sampled analog signals can be digitally represented using pulse-code modulation (PCM) or Dolby Digital codec.
+- Sampled analog signals can be digitally represented using either pulse-code modulation (PCM) or the Dolby Digital codec.
 PCM is the standard form of digital audio in computers, CDs, digital telephony, and other digital applications.

-Dolby is a lossless audio codec format.
-In Dolby Digital, the signal is decoded, processed, and uncompressed after it has been received from the source.
-The result is a PCM stream with the required number of channels ready to be supplied to the DAC.
+- Dolby is a lossless audio codec format.
+In Dolby Digital, the signal is decoded, processed, and uncompressed after being received from the source.
+The result is a PCM stream with the required number of channels, ready to be fed to the DAC.

-To fit more data into the same bandwidth, Dolby compresses the PCM stream, but not at the expense of signal quality.
+- To fit more data into the same bandwidth, Dolby compresses the PCM stream without compromising signal quality.

-Dolby is a better audio processing option since it allows you to choose how the audio is delivered.
-However, you can only get the best of this if you have a surround system that will give you a full and immersive Dolby output experience.
+- Dolby is a superior audio processing option because it allows you to choose how the audio is delivered.
+However, the best results are achieved with a surround system that delivers a full and immersive Dolby output experience.

-If you want to want to hear the audio exactly as it was recorded and you don’t have a surround system, PCM is a better option.
-You can still get an immersive sound from your TV speakers in PCM mode.
+- If you want to hear the audio exactly as it was recorded and you don’t have a surround system, PCM is the better option.
+You can still achieve an immersive sound from your TV speakers in PCM mode.

 On most game consoles, PCM is the default audio setting.
 This is because the audio is taken directly from the console and is not compressed.
-Linear PCM allows you to use 5.1 or 7.1 signals, which are supported by most modern sound systems.
+Linear PCM supports 5.1 or 7.1 signals, which most modern sound systems support.

-While other audio formats (such as DTS) may be preferable for watching movies or streaming your favorite Netflix series, compressed audio formats may degrade the sound quality of a demanding game played on the PS4.
+While other audio formats (such as DTS) might be preferable for watching movies or streaming your favorite Netflix series, compressed audio formats might degrade the sound quality of a demanding game played on the PS4.

-When it comes to the PlayStation 4, PCM is the finest audio format to use.
+For the PlayStation 4, PCM is the best audio format to use.
 It doesn’t require any additional processing, and the audio isn’t compressed.

-DTS and Dolby Digital are both compressed formats that cause additional processing.
-If you choose DTS as your default, you’ll need a TOSLINK adapter, while PCM will take sound directly from your console.
+DTS and Dolby Digital are both compressed formats that necessitate additional processing.
+If you choose DTS as your default, you’ll need a TOSLINK adapter, while PCM will deliver sound directly from your console.

 Linear PCM Vs Dolby Vs DTS Ps5

-The new PS5 supports PCM, Bitstream (DTS), and Dolby Digital audio formats, giving you plenty of options for sound quality.
+The new PS5 supports PCM, Bitstream (DTS), and Dolby Digital audio formats, giving you a plethora of options for sound quality.

-Linear PCM is the default audio format for the PlayStation 5 and the best audio format for most users who have a regular or even an expensive sound system or a soundbar.
-It takes advantage of uncompressed audio data and has no audio delay.
+Linear PCM is the default audio format for the PlayStation 5 and is the best audio format for most users, whether they have a regular or a high-end sound system or soundbar.
+It utilizes uncompressed audio data and has no audio delay.

-Linear PCM audio is used by video game producers in their games.
-So, if you want to play games on your PS5 the way the video game studio intended, use Linear PCM.
+Video game producers use Linear PCM audio in their games.
+Thus, if you wish to play games on your PS5 the way the game studio intended, use Linear PCM.

-DTS employs compressed audio data, making it the second-best audio format on PS5.
-However, because the PS5 compresses the audio data, there is a bit of delay in the audio production.
+DTS uses compressed audio data, making it the second-best audio format on the PS5.
+However, since the PS5 compresses the audio data, there’s a slight delay in audio production.

-To increase audio quality, Dolby compresses the audio data.
-If your audio device supports it, you can select this option to experience Dolby surround sound.
-The disadvantage is that it may cause audio delays when playing games.
-However, if you’re playing on a PS5 at 30 frames per second, it won’t make much of a difference.
+To improve audio quality, Dolby compresses the audio data.
+If your audio device supports it, you can choose this option to experience Dolby surround sound.
+The downside is potential audio delays during gameplay.
+However, if you’re playing on a PS5 at 30 frames per second, it won’t make much difference.

 Linear PCM Vs Dolby Vs DTS PS5 Headset

-Using a good headphones, the new PS5 setting gives you a 3D Audio experience.
-Linear PCM is the default option that you get.
+With quality headphones, the new PS5 setting offers a 3D Audio experience with Linear PCM as the default option.

-According to a new Sony blog post, you’ll need a suitable headset to use these formats because it doesn’t work with built-in TV speakers yet.
-This option functions similarly to the usual PS5 audio format options, with Linear PCM being the best option.
+According to a recent Sony blog post, you’ll need an appropriate headset to utilize these formats because built-in TV speakers don’t yet support them.
+This option functions similarly to other PS5 audio format options, with Linear PCM being the top choice.

 Linear PCM Vs DTS

 Linear PCM is uncompressed digital audio delivered over optical, coaxial, or HDMI.
-Via HDMI it can be a stereo or multichannel.
-This gives it the win over DTS in the same circumstances since DTS uses lossy compression.
+Through HDMI, it can be stereo or multichannel, giving it an advantage over DTS in the same scenarios since DTS uses lossy compression.

-The Linear PCM vs. Dolby format debate mostly has some merit from an audiophile’s perspective.
-Most users just want their system to produce the finest sound quality possible.
-That is why Dolby Digital will always come out on top in this kind of debate.
-This is because there are more channels on it.
+The debate over Linear PCM vs. Dolby format has validity, especially from an audiophile’s perspective.
+Most users simply want their system to produce the highest sound quality possible.
+That’s why Dolby Digital often emerges victorious in such discussions because it has more channels.